 Studies on illiquidity discounts for majority interest analyse differences in transaction multiples between private and publicly listed companies.
-As explained in the market approach section, multiples can be distorted, which might also lead to distorted results of such studies.
+As explained in the ‘Market approach’ section, above, multiples can be distorted, which might also lead to distorted results from the studies.

-Illiquidity discounts for minority interest can be observed either in (1) restricted stock studies that compare stock prices of listed companies with prices paid in private placements or (2) IPO-based studies that compare the value of minority shares with prices paid on average in IPOs.
-However, before considering the application of illiquidity discounts found in such studies the inherent selection bias and potential other biases should be carefully reviewed.
+Illiquidity discounts for minority interest can be observed either in (1) restricted stock studies that compare stock prices of listed companies with prices paid in private placements or (2) studies based on initial public offerings (IPOs) that compare the value of minority shares with prices paid on average in IPOs.
+However, before considering the application of illiquidity discounts found in such studies, the inherent selection bias and potential other biases should be carefully reviewed.

-The question if such a discount should be considered in a commercial telecoms arbitration is always dependent on the circumstances of the specific case.
+The question of whether such a discount should be considered in a commercial telecommunications arbitration is always dependent on the circumstances of the specific case.
 If there is the need to consider an illiquidity discount, it usually must be calculated both for determining the ‘but for’ market value of the asset in dispute without the wrongful act as well as in calculating the ‘actual’ market value resulting because of the wrongful act.

 Control premiums and discounts for lack of control

-In commercial telecoms arbitrations, control premiums or discounts for a lack of control typically play a less prominent role compared to discounts for illiquidity.
+In commercial telecommunications arbitrations, control premiums or discounts for a lack of control typically play a less prominent role compared with discounts for illiquidity.
 Nonetheless, if they are applied, they are often used incorrectly.

-In commercial telecommunication arbitrations, the cost approach is often applied to determine the costs a claimant has already spent, namely sunk costs.
-In general, the cost approach is based on the premise that an investor will not pay more for a telecoms company, contract or asset than the cost to purchase or construct a company, contract or asset of equal utility.
+In commercial telecommunications arbitrations, the cost approach is often applied to determine what a claimant has already spent, namely sunk costs.
+In general, the cost approach is based on the premise that an investor will not pay more for a telecommunications company, contract or asset than the cost to purchase or construct a company, contract or asset of equal utility.

 However, the value of a company, contract or asset is usually higher than the sum of the individual investments made in the past or to be made as at the valuation date.
-This is, for example, due to the company’s intellectual property, its existing customer base, its brand, its know-how on the efficient use of its assets and its profit generating ability.
-No profit-oriented investor will, for example, spend US$1 billion to build a telecoms network only to receive US$1 billion from this network in the future.
-Consequently, when a company regularly generates income streams and is realising an adequate return on its assets the cost approach is usually not making a claimant whole.
+This is due, for example, to the company’s intellectual property, its existing customer base, its brand, its know-how on the efficient use of its assets and its profit-generating ability.
+No profit-oriented investor will, for example, spend US$1 billion to build a telecommunications network to receive only US$1 billion from this network in the future.
+Consequently, when a company regularly generates income streams and is realising an adequate return on its assets, the cost approach is usually not making a claimant whole.
 The cost approach may underestimate damages.

 In any event, there are circumstances where the cost approach is useful.